 - You may also mix baking soda with apple cider vinegar.
 Both of them are good remedies for cradle cap and when applied together, may have better results in combating the condition.

 9. Calendula (Marigold) for Cradle Cap

-Calendula or marigold has anti-viral, anti-septic and anti-inflammatory properties possibly because of its flavonoid content.
+Calendula or marigold has anti-viral, antiseptic and anti-inflammatory properties possibly because of its flavonoid content.
 It has been used medicinally for reducing inflammation and soothing irritated tissue.
 This herb contains chemicals that may speed up wound healing by increasing blood flow to the affected area.
-It also promotes production of collagen proteins for this purpose.
+It also promotes the production of collagen proteins for this purpose.
 Its anti-fungal properties make it a good herbal remedy for such skin diseases as athlete’s foot, ringworm, and Candida.
 You can use marigold to treat cradle cap too.
 For this, make an infusion using calendula herb.